Learn

 Loan Payoff Mechanics

 If you still owe money on the car, the sale becomes more complicated.
-You need your payoff amount from the lender—this is the total balance due to release the lien, which may be slightly different from your statement balance due to daily interest accrual.
+You need your payoff amountfrom the lender—this is the total balance due to release the lien, which may be slightly different from your statement balance due to daily interest accrual.

 Positive equity means your car is worth more than the payoff amount.
 If you owe $12,000 and the car sells for $18,000, you pocket the $6,000 difference after the lender is paid.
 This is the straightforward scenario.

-Negative equity (being “underwater”) means you owe more than the car is worth.
+Negative equity(being “underwater”) means you owe more than the car is worth.
 If you owe $20,000 but the car is only worth $16,000, you need to come up with $4,000 to clear the loan at closing.
 This happens frequently with long-term loans (72–84 months) or when buyers put little or nothing down.
 If you're underwater, your options are: pay the difference out of pocket, negotiate with the lender for a short payoff (rare but possible), or wait until your loan balance drops below the car's value before selling.

 When selling privately with an existing lien, the process requires coordination.
 Most buyers are uncomfortable handing $20,000 to someone who doesn't hold the title.
-You can facilitate this by meeting at the lender's branch, using an escrow service, or obtaining a duplicate title in advance (some lenders allow this with a payoff guarantee letter).
+You can help with this by meeting at the lender's branch, using an escrow service, or obtaining a duplicate title in advance (some lenders allow this with a payoff guarantee letter).
 Transparency about the lien and a clear plan for title transfer builds buyer confidence and keeps the deal moving.

 Costs of Selling Privately